 You are going to love these freezer tips as they will not only save money but make your life easier as well.
 From freezing grapes as a healthy snack to freezing cheese – you’ll never look back once you tried them!

 I could not be more grateful for living in today’s world.
 In this article, I am going to show you freezer tips that reduce food waste and save money.
 And as a pleasant side effect, they’re also going to make your life easier.

 Need just a few tablespoons of grated parmesan?
 To avoid reaching in the fridge only to find moldy cheese, consider this freezer tip:

-To avoid that, simply place the bag of grated parmesan cheese in the freezer.
-Hard cheese like parmesan doesn’t freeze solid and can still be scooped out with a spoon whenever you need even just a sprinkle.
+Simply place the bag of grated parmesan cheese in the freezer.
+Hard cheese like parmesan doesn’t freeze solid.
+So you can still scoop it out with a spoon whenever you need even just a sprinkle.

 #2 Freezing berries to save time

 How do you preserve fresh fruit and berries?
 In Germany, this is traditionally done as jams, jellies, and marmalades.
 Or compotes.

 But I’m not the biggest fan of cooked fruit so I prefer the second form of preservation – freezing.
 And it’s less effort, too!

 - Place them in a single layer on a rimmed baking sheet that fits into your freezer.